SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

 ```
   - But wait, there's more!
 There are a number of changes here between the vaccine
     version and the viral version.
 Each time it changes a U/&Psi; to a C, in ways that
-    _do not affect_ the protein being made (e.g., UUU -> UUC is a synonymous
+    _do not affect_ the protein being made (e.g., UUU &rarr; UUC is a synonymous
     substitution).
 This is because RNA with higher GC content gets converted more
     efficiently to protein.  __Biohack #4.__
   - There's one other change (A &rarr; U) that prevents the formation of a hairpin RNA,